Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock

-Microwave clock based on laser-cooled $^{113}$Cd$^{+}$ {{had a}} short-term frequency instability of $6.1 \times 10^{-13} / \sqrt{\tau}$ and {{a}} frequency uncertainty of $6.6 \times 10^{-14}$.\cite{Miao2015} Nevertheless, it {{did not}} reach the performance anticipated {{by Zhang \emph{et al.}}}\cite{Zhang2015} This kind of microwave frequency standard based on laser-cooled ions {{generally suffers from the Dick effect due to the dead time for laser cooling and the second-order Doppler frequency shift (SODFS) form temperature rising of the ions during clock interrogation.\cite{JohnDick1990}}} Sympathetic cooling (SC) is promising for overcoming both of these limits.
-SC can cool the translational motion of the target atomic or molecular ions via a mutual Coulomb interaction. {{It was first realized for isotopic ions in a Penning trap.\cite{drullinger1980}}} It has been demonstrated with laser-cooled alkaline-earth or alkaline-like-earth metal ions, such as Be$^{+}$, Mg$^{+}$, Ca$^{+}$, Ba$^{+}$, and Yb$^{+}$.
-The Doppler limit (${<}1$~{{mK}}) was reached for small ion crystals of about 10 ions, which was verified by spatial thermometry.\cite{knunz2012} {{By applying SC, the temperature of Cd$^+$ ions can be kept at a low level during the whole interrogation sequence, and no additional cooling steps are needed.
-Since the temperature of the ions is low, the SODFS and the uncertainty of SODFS due to the ion motion can be significantly reduced.
-Moreover, the Dick effect can be suppressed since there is dead time reduction compared to a directly cooled Cd$^+$ clock.}}
+The microwave clock based on laser-cooled $^{113}$Cd$^{+}$ {{had a}} short-term frequency instability of $6.1 \times 10^{-13} / \sqrt{\tau}$ and {{a}} frequency uncertainty of $6.6 \times 10^{-14}$.\cite{Miao2015} Nevertheless, it {{has not reached}} the performance anticipated {{by Zhang \emph{et al.}}}\cite{Zhang2015} This kind of microwave frequency standard, based on laser-cooled ions, {{generally suffers from the Dick effect {owing} to the dead time for the operation and the second-order Doppler frequency shift (SODFS) from ion temperature {rising} {during the clock interrogated}.\cite{JohnDick1990}}} Sympathetic cooling (SC) is promising for overcoming both of these {limitations}.
+SC can cool the translational motion of the target atomic or molecular ions via mutual Coulomb interaction. {{It was first realized for isotopic ions in a Penning trap.\cite{drullinger1980}}} It has been demonstrated with laser-cooled alkaline-earth {and} alkaline-like-earth metal ions, such as Be$^{+}$, Mg$^{+}$, Ca$^{+}$, Ba$^{+}$, and Yb$^{+}$.
+The Doppler limit (${<}1$~{{mK}}) {has been} reached for small crystals {consisting} of about 10 ions, {as} verified by spatial thermometry.\cite{knunz2012} By applying SC, the temperature of Cd$^+$ ions can be kept low during the whole interrogation sequence, and no additional cooling {is} needed.
+Because the {ion temperature} is low, the SODFS and uncertainty {in} SODFS due to ion motion can be significantly reduced.
+Moreover, the Dick effect can be suppressed {because the dead time is shorter than for a directly cooled Cd$^+$ clock.}